Irish boxer John Cooney dies week after being injured in super-featherweight title fight

 "He was just a lovely kid," former boxing world champion Barry McGuigan told BBC Radio 5 Live.
 "It's shocking and sad and heartbreaking."

-Other boxers have died from injuries sustained in the ring in recent months.
+At least five other boxers have died from fight-related injuries since Feb.
+2024.
 Last November, Fiji boxer Ubayd Haider died more than two weeks after collapsing at the end of a super featherweight title fight against Australia-based Chinese boxer Runqi Zhou.
 In July, boxer Lemuel Silisia died from head injury just days after his maiden title bout inNew South Wales, ABC reported.